Senior Healthcare Support Worker (Level 3)

 Where and when will I learn?

-This course will typically take 24 months, but this is based on a vocational initial assessment to determine prior learning in this area and may be reduced.
+This on-programme taught element will typically take 18 months, but this is based on a vocational initial assessment to determine prior learning in this area and may be reduced.
+The course duration is based on the apprentice working 30 hours per week but will be extended if the apprentice works less hours.
+The End Point Assessment will be completed within 3 months of completing the on-programme taught element.

 How much will the Apprenticeship cost?